 We will assist Nepal’s public institutions, such as the Public Procurement Monitoring Office, to adopt the Open Contracting Data Standard in their procurement systems, and to use procurement data analysis for better governance.

 We want to involve citizens as much as possible to ensure public spending on procurement results in value for money, fairness and integrity.
-In particular, we hope to make contracting information accessible to the emerging data community — such as the Open Nepal Network, which tracks earthquake relief and reconstruction funds — and help to develop their skills to foster accountability in procurement.
+We hope to make contracting information accessible to the emerging data community — such as the Open Nepal Network, which tracks earthquake relief and reconstruction funds — and help to develop their skills to foster accountability in procurement.
 The Open Data Day in 2017 was a good example for putting procurement data to use through the Open Contracting Data Standard.

 A shared MEL framework will be used to monitor, evaluate and learn from the project.